 - Wants to be in control

-- Looking for tools to be more effective
+- Looking for more effective ways to work

 What problems does your buyer persona face right now?

-Try to figure out the problems your persona has to solve.
-Get clear about the major challenges and fears.
-When does your persona struggle?
-Think about the work environment, the social environment, outer appearance or health.
+Try to figure out the problems your user persona has to solve.
+Clarify the major pain points, challenges and fears.
+When does your user persona struggle?
+Think about the work environment, the social environment, and even the health of this person.
 Concentrate on the issues and fears that relate to your product and service.

 Example (3-5 bullet points):

 - Can become stressed by the volume of client emails